-- 18.1 45.1 Ward Councillors play an important role in the local community.
+- 18.1 Ward Councillors play an important role in the local community.
 They can make representations in writing and speak at the hearing on behalf of an interested party such as a local resident or local business if specifically requested to do so.
-They can also make representations as an interested party in their own right (see annex A with regard to Councillors making representations). - 18.2 For example, Wward Councillors may apply for a review of a licence if problems at specific premises, which justify intervention, are brought to their attention which justify intervention and relate to the licensing objectives. - 18.3 Ward Councillors are informed of all new applications and any application to vary a licence in their ward.
-Individual Councillors may publicise an application locally in addition to the statutory publication and advertising carried out by the applicant. - 18.4 15.4 Local residents and businesses may wish to contact their local ward Councillors in respect of a licence application.
-Details on how to contact Ward Councillors may be obtained from the Council's Website. - 18.5 15.5 Ward Councillors may attend hearings of licensing Sub Committees considering applications and speak on behalf of local residents and businesses, but only if; - They have made a personal representation; - They have made a representation on behalf of local residents or businesses as 'community advocates' - They have been nominated by (an objector) who cannot attend the hearing or prefers to be represented at the hearing.
+They can also make representations as an interested party in their own right (see annex A with regard to Councillors making representations). - 18.2 Ward Councillors may apply for a review of a licence if problems are brought to their attention which justify intervention and relate to the licensing objectives. - 18.3 Ward Councillors are informed of all new applications and any application to vary a licence in their ward.
+Individual Councillors may publicise an application locally in addition to the statutory publication and advertising carried out by the applicant. - 18.4 Local residents and businesses may wish to contact their local ward Councillors in respect of a licence application.
+Details on how to contact Ward Councillors may be obtained from the Council's Website. - 18.5 Ward Councillors may attend hearings of licensing Sub Committees considering applications and speak on behalf of local residents and businesses, but only if; - They have made a personal representation; - They have made a representation on behalf of local residents or businesses as 'community advocates' - They have been nominated by (an objector) who cannot attend the hearing or prefers to be represented at the hearing.

-Note: Where a Ward Councillor makes representations upon an application within their ward, in writing, to the Head of Administrative, Technical and Business Services within the appropriate statutory period of consultation for the application, and this representation has been forwarded to the Licensing Authority, that application shall then be submitted-scheduled to be heard by the Licensing Sub-Committee for determination.
-The Ward Councillor must include in their representations the reasons why they wish the application to be determined by the Sub-Committee and how the application adversely affects the licensing objectives. [policy clarification added by full Council on 7 September 2017]
+Note: Where a Ward Councillor makes representations upon an application within their ward, in writing, to the Head of Administrative, Technical and Business Services within the appropriate statutory period of consultation for the application, and this representation has been forwarded to the Licensing Authority, that application shall then be scheduled to be heard by the Licensing Sub-Committee for determination.
+The Ward Councillor must include in their representations the reasons why they wish the application to be determined by the Sub-Committee and how the